balazshorvath/cv/README.md

 ### Web Developer, 365Solutions, Pécs 2014 — 2014
 Built a website using an internal framework.
 Supported a legacy eCommerce website.
 ###### Technologies: PHP, HTML, JavaScript, jQuery, CSS, MySQL, SVN

+## Education
+### Bachelor's Degree - Computer Engineering - University of Pécs
+My thesis project was an MMORPG server which was completed in collaboration with another developer.
+The server was developed over the course of 1 1/2 years and included building the application from the ground up three times.
+We originally used C/C++ and later decided to use Unity and Java.

+This project taught me a lot about networking and multithreading.

+The result was pretty simple: a user could log in, create a character, and find and kill other players.

+###### Technologies: C/C++, Java, TCP/UDP

+### Master's Degree - Computer Engineering - University of Pécs
+My thesis for my master's degree was to develop a classification method for recognizing limb movement from EMG signals collected specifically with a MyoArmband.
+Based on available studies, I compared different neural network setups with different features of EMG signals.

+###### Technologies: Go (data parsing/processing), Python (MLP training - Tensorflow)